When your applications operate independently, data silos emerge.

 As your organization grows and continues to adopt new applications, this will (if it hasn’t already) create a massive backlog of integrations that the team needs to build.
 This perhaps explains why more than 60% of business professionals are frustrated by their inability to deliver for lines of business quickly.

-An Enterprise Automation Platform is the Future of iPaaS
+An integration-led automation platform is the future of iPaaS

-An enterprise automation (EA) platform neatly addresses all of the shortcomings highlighted above.
+An integration-led automation platform neatly addresses all of the shortcomings highlighted above.

 1. It allows you to build integrations and automations.

-An EA platform can listen to your applications, which enable it to use triggers and actions for automating all types of workflows.
+The platform can listen to your applications, which enable it to use triggers and actions for automating workflows.
+This applies to all kinds of business processes across functions, from quote to cash to employee onboarding to lead routing.

 2. It doesn’t require coding.

-Lines of business can build their own integrations and automations in an EA platform.
+Lines of business can build their own integrations and automations in an integration-led automation platform.

 This frees up time for your BT team (which they can reallocate towards more important tasks), and it allows lines of business to see value from your integrations and automations sooner.